Efficiency of ANS Entropy Encoders: ANS Encoders

 The described scheme is called a \emph{tabled ANS (tANS)}.
 It is the most popular variant of ANS widely used in practice.
-The choice of a shuffling method is crucial for its performance.
+The choice of the shuffling method is crucial for its performance.
 Some methods are considered in the next section.
 There are several additional technical improvements that can be applied to this basic scheme.
-Perhaps, the most notable of them is that one can feed to the decoder more than $r + 1$ bits at once, decoding many letters in one step (the information about the decoded letters and the new value for $x$ must be stored in the array $\mathsf{decode}$).
+Perhaps, the most notable of them is that one can feed to the decoder more than $r + 1$ bits at once, decoding many symbols in one step (the information about the decoded symbols and the new value for $x$ must be stored in the array $\mathsf{decode}$).
+Also, we point out again that $x \bmod f_a$ in~\eqref{eq:encode-shuffle} is computed as $x - f_a$ since $f_a \le x < 2\cdot f_a$.
 We do not discuss these details further.